Stargate (1995 console video game)

-Stargate is a 1994 platform game by Acclaim Entertainment for the Super Nintendo Entertainment System and Sega Genesis/Mega Drive.
-It follows the adventures of Colonel Jack O'Neil as he struggles to free the slaves of Abydos, defeat Ra, and get his mission team back home using the stargate device.
+Stargate is a 1995 platform game by Acclaim Entertainment for the Super Nintendo Entertainment System and Genesis/Mega Drive.
+It follows the adventures of Colonel Jack O'Neill as he struggles to free the slaves of Abydos, defeat Ra, and get his mission team back home using the stargate device.
 The game is based on the 1994 film of the same name.